djunh1/hhockey/deploy_tools/Readme.txt

 (1) To restart nginx:
      sudo service nginx restart

+(2)  TEMP , to pull after changing the deploy tools, reset first than configure scripts:
+    git reset HEAD --hard

-(2) To stop gunicorn script:
+(3) To stop gunicorn script:
       (a)  Stop the service : pkill gunicorn
-      (b) Check the file can be run : ls -l gunicorn-start.sh (c) change ownership : chmod 777 gunicorn-start.sh (d) Run it in the current directory: ./gunicorn-start/sh   (permission issues should be ok)
+      (b) Check the file can be run : ls -l gunicorn-start.sh (c) change ownership : chmod 777 gunicorn-start.sh (d) Run it in the current directory: ./gunicorn-start.sh   (permission issues should be ok)

-(3) To Restart supervisord:  NOT WORKING!!
+(4) To Restart supervisord:  NOT WORKING!!
     This file doesn't run yet.
 Make sure the command works.
 It likely needs sudo, or to change owner of the gunicorn file